GoDev87/native-mac-rpgm/README.md

 script from an Intel shell under Rosetta on Apple Silicon may therefore produce an Intel build.

-RPG Maker MV normally writes saves beside the game files.
+RPG Maker normally writes saves beside the game files.
 Modifying a signed app bundle invalidates its signature, so the generated app writes saves to `nw.App.dataPath/save` in the user's Application Support area instead.

-On launch, any `.rpgsave` files bundled in `www/save` are copied there when a file with the same name does not already exist.
-Existing user saves are never overwritten by this import.
+On launch, bundled saves are copied there when a file with the same name does not already exist:

+- MV imports `.rpgsave` files.
+- MZ imports `.rmmzsave` files.

+Existing user saves are never overwritten.
+For MV, the redirect is inserted into `js/main.js` at the standard `window.onload` hook.
+For MZ, it is appended to `js/rmmz_managers.js` and overrides `StorageManager.fileDirectoryPath`.

 ## Signing and distribution